Human dentition consists of 32 teeth. anterior ( front teeth ) and posterior ( molars and premolars).

 Let us see in detail about the third molar.

-There are four third molars erupts in the mouth.
-Two each in maxillary ( upper arch ) & mandibular ( lower arch ).
+There are four third molars erupt in the mouth.
+Two each in the maxillary ( upper arch ) & mandibular ( lower arch ).
 They are the last teeth to erupt.
 Third molars erupt in the most posterior region of the jaw.

 Eruption of the third molar is dependent on many factors like